junfengchen/cpacodingpart1/README.md

 # Project Name: CPA Coding Part 1

 ## Design decisions:
     Adopt a test driven approach.
-Creating classes / modules based on the emerging requirements and reengineering the code as needed.
+Creating classes / modules based on the emerging requirements and re-engineering the code as needed.
     Functional programming is adopted in individual modules to make the code simpler and concise.
     Handle data retrieval and data conversion in service, so components are only responsible for rendering.
 	Improve user experience by adding loading image.
 Error message will be displayed when API loading fails.